To increase lawn watering efficiency during the summer follow these three easy tips:

 WATER DEEP: Use only one inch of water per week

 Evapotranspiration is the total loss of water through evaporation and transpiration.
 Evaporation accounts for the loss of water to the atmosphere from the soil or plant surface.
 Transpiration accounts for the loss of water from the movement of the water within the plant.
 The evapotranspiration rate for Campbell River is 0.20 inches per day.
 This means that grass in this area is not capable of absorbing any more than one inch per week.
 Watering in the morning and evening also prevents the loss of water due to evaporation.

 Place a rain gauge or small can (size of a fish tin) on your lawn.
 Once the can or gauge is full you’ll know you have sprinkled enough.

 Call the Water Wise Hotline at 250-203-2316 or email email@example.com for a free rain gauge.
 Available while supplies last.

 INCREASE SOIL DEPTH

-Soil depth is six inches or more helps maintain healthy and strong grass.
+Soil depth of six inches or more helps maintain healthy and strong grass.
 If soil depth is less than six inches add a good quality soil or compost in spring and fall.

 Sprinklers – An automatic sprinkler system is a great way to conserve water if used properly.
 Make sure to routinely check and service your automatic system by checking timer settings and checking for leaks.
 Use sprinklers that keep water close to the ground rather than send large clouds of mist into the air and check for a uniform distribution of the water.
 Also, install a rain sensor to ensure that the sprinkler isn’t on while it is raining.